VictorXLR/ibex/README.md

 1. **File Watching**: IBEX uses the `watchdog` library to monitor file system changes
 2. **Change Tracking**: Changes are tracked with file hashes and timestamps
 3. **Git Integration**: Only tracks files that are part of the Git repository
-4. **LLM Analysis**: When creating stake points, IBEX uses OpenAI's API to analyze changes
+4. **AI Analysis**: When creating stake points, IBEX uses your configured AI provider (Ollama, OpenAI, or Claude) to analyze changes
 5. **Semantic Storage**: All semantic information is stored in a local SQLite database

 ## Examples